henrik7264/PY_Actors/README.md

 # Reactive Systems using Actors
 Dear all,

-Welcome to ReSyAct a C++/Python library for creating Reactive Systems based on the Actors model.
+Welcome to Actors - a C++/Python library for creating Reactive Systems based on the Actors model.

 Be aware that the library currently is a work in progress and may change without any notice.
 An early version of the Python library is available.
 It's a proof of concept version that provides the basic Actors functionality and most of the features discussed below.
 The C++ version will soon be ready and added to the repository with the same set of features.
-The library have been tested informally on a
+The library has been tested informally on a
 * Beaglebone Black (Debian 10.3, Python v3.6)
 * Raspberry Pi 4 (Ubuntu 20,04 server)
 * Portable PC (i7-9750H CPU, Ubuntu 22.04, Python v3.10, g++ v11.3)